 - You set your own schedule — you work as much or as little as you want

-- You get paid weekly with the flexibility of direct deposit or being sent a check
+- You get paid automatically based on the requests you accept on the platform weekly with the flexibility of direct deposit or check

 - We offer a number of cool perks, including bonuses, special events, and more